hphelion/documentation/commercial/GA1/CarrierGrade/carrier-grade-install-bm-hlm-cloud.md

 	cd ~/<cloudname>

-5. Update cloud template json files:

-	a.
-Modify the `nodes.json` file to configure the IP address of the PXE eth1 interface of the cloud nodes
+5. Modify the `node-provision.json` file to configure the IP address of the PXE eth1 interface of the cloud nodes:

+	* name - An identifying name for the system you want to add in cobbler; such as `ccn1` or `ccn2`.
+	* Pxe-mac-address - The MAC address of the interface you want to pxe boot onto (not the ILO MAC address).
+	* Pxe-interface - The interface name for the PXE boot (for example: eth0).
+	* pm_type - The power management type; use `ipmilan` for baremetal installations.
+	* pm_ip - The power management IP; use iLO IP address for baremetal installations.
+	* pm_user - The power management user name; use the iLO username.
+	* pm_pass - The power management password; use the iLO password.
+	* node_group - Set to the same value as 'node-type' in the `nodes.json` file.
+	* failure_zone - Set to the same value as set in the `nodes.json` file.
+	* vendor - Set to the same value as set in the `nodes.json` file.
+	* model - Set to the same value as set in the `nodes.json` file.
+	* os_partition_size - Set to the same value as set in the `nodes.json` file.
+	* data_partition_size - Set to the same value as set in the `nodes.json` file.

+6. Run the following command:

+		hprovision <cloudname>

+	This script PXE boots the nodes specified in the `node-provision.json` file.

+	The script also creates the `nodes.json` file in the <cloudname> directory, with the information required to deploy the HP Helion OpenStack cloud, including the PXE IP addresses and MAC addresses of the nodes to be used in cloud deployment.

+7. Verify that `nodes.json` file has the correct IP addresses.

+		cat <cloudname>

-	b.
-Modify the `environment.json` file to configure the VLANs and network addresses that need to be configured for respective cloud nodes.
+8. Modify the `environment.json` file to configure the VLANs and network addresses that need to be configured for respective cloud nodes.

 	* The three controller nodes should have CLM, CAN, EXT, BLS on eth0 and TUL on eth1.

 	* The two compute nodes should have CLM, EXT, BLS on eth0 and TUL on eth1.

-	c.
-Modify `lnet-control-data.json` to configure the details of desired logical networks that have mapping to `environmentConfig.json` file.

-	d.
-Modify the `ccp-1x3-as.json` file to set the number of controllers on the plane to 3.
+9. Modify the `ccp-3-1-1-dcn-as.json` file to set the number of controllers on the plane to 3.

 		"member-count": 3, //number of controllers on the plane

-	e.
-Modify the `definition.json` file to set the number of computes in the resource pool to 2.
+10. Modify the `definition.json` file to set the number of computes in the resource pool to 2.

 		"count": 2, //number of computes in the resource pool.

-6. Run the Helion Configuration Processor on the configuration files you have modified:
+11. Run the Helion Configuration Processor on the configuration files you have modified:

 		hcfgproc -d definition.json

 	The `hcfgproc script` is installed in `/usr/local/bin` by the `prepare-env` script and generates a `clouds/` directory in the <cloudname> dir.

-8. In this generated cloud, review the CloudDiagram, `hosts.hf`, and `net/interfaces.d/eth.cfg` files to make sure the network settings are correct.
+12. In this generated cloud, review the CloudDiagram, `hosts.hf`, and `net/interfaces.d/eth.cfg` files to make sure the network settings are correct.

-9. Initialize network interfaces on all the cloud nodes using the following command:
+13. Initialize network interfaces on all the cloud nodes using the following command:

 		hnetinit <cloudname>